zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 5. Unregister your service.

-    Use the `contextDestroyed` method to unregister your service instance from Eureka discovery service in the following format:
+    Use the `contextDestroyed` method to unregister your service instance from Eureka Discovery Service in the following format:

     ```
     @Override